 - Rapid heart rate and chest pains

-According to the Health and Safety Executive (HSE) the total number of cases of work-related stress, depression or anxiety in 2020/21 was 822,000 (2,480 per 100,000 workers).
+According to the Health and Safety Executive’s (HSE) work-related stress, anxiety or depression statistics, released in December 2021, the total number of cases of work-related stress, depression or anxiety in 2020/21 was 822,000.
 In the same period stress, depression or anxiety accounted for 50 per cent of all work-related ill health cases.

 Some of the reasons people experience stress in the workplace include being unable to cope with the demands of their job, not receiving enough support, they don’t fully understand what is required of them or they have strained relationships with colleagues.